MatthewPeterKelly/matthewpeterkelly.github.io/index_text.md

 I grew up in a small town near the Catskill Mountains in New York and have lived in various places around the northeast USA since then.
 Now I live outside of Boston with my wife and our young children.

-Carpentry and woodworking has always been a hobby of mine -- I designed and built two different chicken coops (one has a full garden on the roof!) and a greenhouse from slavaged windows.
+Carpentry and woodworking has always been a hobby of mine -- I designed and built two different chicken coops (one has a full garden on the roof!) and a greenhouse from salvaged windows.
 On the wood lathe I've created ~100 toy tops and many bowls.
 I've also built many tables and bookshelves.
-One particularily interesting project was building a [trebuchet with a one ton counterweight](https://matthewpeterkelly.wordpress.com/2009/08/17/trebuchet-construction/).
+One particularly interesting project was building a [trebuchet with a one ton counterweight](https://matthewpeterkelly.wordpress.com/2009/08/17/trebuchet-construction/).

 I'm also interested in gardening, hiking, cooking, and contra dancing.

-Recently I've become interested in the Rust programming launguage, which I'm teaching myself by writing a high-performance library for rendering fractals.
+Recently I've become interested in the Rust programming language, which I'm teaching myself by writing a [library for rendering high-quality images of fractals](https://github.com/MatthewPeterKelly/fractal-renderer).
 It includes an "explore mode", which renders the images live inside of a GUI that allows the user to pan and zoom with keyboard and mouse controls.